A guide to the Infinity Stones in the Marvel Movies

 In the comics: The orange Soul Stone can manipulate the souls of the living and the dead.
 It can also steal the powers of others and creates a gateway to an idyllic realm.
 The Soul Stone is considered the most dangerous of all the stones, as it is sentient and hungers for souls, which means it can corrupt others.
 It is also considered the most powerful stone, as the user can potentially control all life.

-In the movies: The Soul Stone has yet to be revealed in the MCU (at least not that we know), but it will be in the next few films.
-There are at least five main possibilities on when we will first see it.
+In the movies: The Soul Stone has yet to be revealed in the MCU (at least not that we know).
+The smart money is on it appearing in Avengers: Infinity War, but it could be held back until the sequel in May 2019.

 When we might see the last of the Infinity Stones